json-schema-org/understanding-json-schema/source/reference/basic_types.rst

 numeric range, that would not be applicable to other types.
 These validation keywords are described along with each of the types.

+There are also validation keywords that work with any type, which are described in `generic`.

 These types have analogs in most programming languages, though they may go by different names.